 - Zinc Roofing – Zinc is a front-runner in metal roofing materials because of its versatility.
 It can be designed into different shapes and designs and is incredibly resistant to rust.
 It is also self-healing, which means it can actually recover from extreme damage over time.

 - Tin Roofing – Tin roofing is rare today and not considered a viable option.
-While it once was the only type of metal roofing on the market, and sometimes used by avid DIY-ers, our other roofing material options are much more viable than tin.
+While it once was the only type of metal roof on the market, and sometimes used by avid DIY-ers, our other roofing material options are much more viable than tin.

 Some high-end metal roofing materials:

-- Galvalume® Metal Roof– This is a combination of steel, aluminum and zinc.
+- Galvalume® Metal Roof– This is a combination of steel, aluminum, and zinc.
 By combining all three you get triple benefits of durability, longevity, and protection.